-The Impact of SMS Reminder Messages on Patient Compliance with TB Treatment in Pakistan
+SMS Reminders for Patient Compliance with Tuberculosis Treatment in Pakistan

 With use of mobile phones becoming prevalent in low-income countries, public health programs now have unprecedented access to patients.
 In this study, researchers evaluated the impact of daily SMS medication reminders on treatment outcomes for tuberculosis patients.
 The study found that SMS reminders had no impact on treatment outcomes, self-reported adherence to the treatment regime, or self-reported physical and psychological health.